Onelinerhub/onelinerhub/python-pandas/how-use-column-names-with-spaces-in-queries.md

-# How use column names with spaces in queries
+# How to use column names with spaces in queries

 ```python
 import pandas as pd